jcamenisch/ENV_BANG/README.md

 end
 ```

-If someone installs or deploys the app and forgets to set the RAILS_SECRET_KEY_BASE variable in
+Now if someone installs or deploys the app without setting the RAILS_SECRET_KEY_BASE variable,
-their environment, they will see these instructions immediately upon running the app.
+they will see these instructions immediately upon running the app.

 ## Contributing